 Managing respiratory acidosis

 Respiratory acidosis, a common complication of low tidal volume ventilation, is treated by increasing the respiratory rate.
 Although it is not known what level of respiratory acidosis is harmful in patients with ARDS, permissive hypercapnia is often tolerated due to low tidal volume ventilation.
-However, severe hypercapnia is independently associated with higher intensive care unit (ICU) mortality.
+However, severe hypercapnia is independently associated with higher ICU mortality.
 Normocapnia often cannot be achieved (and should not be a goal).

 Clinical guidelines recommend that an arterial pH of 7.30 to 7.45 is maintained, but studies suggest patients who undergo permissive hypercapnia can tolerate a blood pH as low as 7.15.
 Bicarbonate infusions may be administered when the pH falls below 7.15.